• Blog

 The best way to understand what apps of this kind can offer you is to try using them at least with a view to feeling their functionality.

-2. Forbes.
-Some years later Forbes.com also launched its PWA to offer a mobile web experience with app-like navigation, faster load times and content that looks and feels similar to Snapchat stories.
+• Forbes.
+Some years later Forbes.com also launched its PWA to offer a mobile web experience with app-like navigation, faster load times, and content that looks and feels similar to Snapchat stories.

-5. Twitter.
+• Twitter.
 Though the Twitter native mobile app boasts high popularity, Twitter Lite which is a PWA offered by the company is widely used as well.
-The web app was created by Twitter to ensure an excellent experience even to those users who are located in areas with a poor and slow internet connection.
+The web app was created by Twitter to ensure an excellent experience even for those users who are located in areas with poor and slow internet connection.

-When is it feasible to launch a web-based mobile app?
+When is it feasible to launch a web based mobile application?

-To help you understand whether you should opt for a web mobile application, we’ve prepared a small questionnaire for you with yes/no questions.
+To help you understand whether you should opt for a web mobile app, we’ve prepared a small questionnaire for you with yes/no questions.

 • Do you want to make your app available even to those users who are located in areas with a poor internet connection?